|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed April 25, 1942 at 4:46am

-Assigned to the 7th Bombardment Group, 9th Bombardment Squadron.
+Assigned to the 7th Bombardment Group (7th), 9th Bombardment Squadron (9th BS).
 No known nose art or nickname.
-This B-17 was flown from the United States via the Africa Route to Java.
+Flown from the United States via the Africa Route to Java.
 Afterwards, flown to Australia.

 On April 24, 1942 took off took off from Cloncurry Airfield piloted by 1st Lt.
 Daniel W. Fagen as one of four B-17s led by Major Montgomery mission that first landed at Garbutt Airfield at Townsville for a briefing and to have bombs loaded.
 In the middle of the afternoon, took off from Garbutt Airfield and flown northward landing at 7-Mile Drome near Port Moresby in the early evening to avoid Japanese air raids with a mission planned early the next morning.